Early and Mid-Term Results of Mitral Valve Repair in Patients with Degenerative Mitral Regurgitation

 1Department of Cardiovascular Surgery, Kartal Koşuyolu High Specialization Training and Research Hospital, Istanbul, Turkey

 2Department of Cardiovascular Surgery, Faculty of Medicine, University of Bezmialem Vakif, Istanbul, Turkey

-Keywords: Degenerative mitral valve disease, mitral repair, mitral annuloplasty
+Keywords: Degenerative mitral valve disease; mitral annuloplasty; mitral repair.

-Objectives: In this study, we present the mid-term results of patients who underwent valve repair due to degenerative mitral valve regurgitation in the first five years of our mitral valve repair program.
+Introduction: In this study, we present the early and mid-term results of patients who underwent valve repair due to degenerative mitral valve regurgitation in the first five years of our mitral valve repair program.

 Results: Mitral repair was performed in 121 of 153 degenerative mitral regurgitation patients during the study period.
 The overall repair rate was 79%.
 Mitral valve repair rate increased significantly over years.
-The Median follow-up time was 63 (range 10-92) months.
-Early mortality was 2.5% (n= 3 patients).
+The median follow-up time was 63 (range 10-92) months.
+Early mortality was 2.5% (n= 3).
 During the follow-up period, moderate-to-severe mitral regurgitation was observed in 14 (11.8%) patients, mitral valve reoperation was required in 7 (5.9%) patients.
 Valve repair was performed in 4 of 7 patients under the age of 18.
 There was no pediatric case requiring reoperation during the follow-up period (median 46 months).

 Conclusion: Mid-term results of mitral valve repair in degenerative mitral valve patients are satisfactory.
 The success rate of repair increases in line with surgical experience.

 This study was approved by the Institutional Research Ethical Committee of Kartal Koşuyolu High Specialization Training and Research Hospital (number: 2019.4/7-184).